 A student failing to meet GPA or PACE will be contacted via Columbia State email.
 First review determinations of not meeting GPA and/or PACE will be placed on a FINANCIAL AID WARNING for ONE semester.
 The student may continue to receive federal funds for one payment period.
 No written appeal is required for a student on warning status for GPA or PACE.

-All students over the 150% MAX hours must file a SAPMAX Financial Aid Appeal form with an attached degree audit even if determined in a first review.
+All students over the 150% MAX hours must file a MAXHRS Appeal form even if determined in a first review.

 - Second Review

-Students who fail to regain eligibility at the end of the warning semester, will be ineligible to receive financial aid until they adhere to the SAP Standards.
-Students can appeal their financial aid ineligibility.
+If a student fails to regain eligibility at the end of the warning semester, he/she will be ineligible to receive financial aid until the student adheres to the SAP Standards.
+A student can appeal his/her financial aid ineligibility.
 Appealing to request Financial Aid Probation may be an option for a student who could reach good standing within one semester.
 The student may receive aid for one payment period while on probation unless assigned a SAP Improvement Plan.

 Students may be assigned a SAP Improvement Plan (Academic Plan) to assist in reaching good standing with the standards.
 The SAP Improvement Plan may require the student to complete a specified percentage of credit hours during the current term, earn a specified GPA, and/or meet with an academic advisor.
 Students remain on the Improvement Plan until back in good standing with all SAP Standards.
-Students who fail to meet the SAP Improvement Plan terms, will be terminated from financial aid eligibility.
-Each student may regain financial aid eligibility by improving to the levels of Satisfactory Academic Progress Standards.
+If a student fails to meet the SAP Improvement Plan terms, the student is terminated from financial aid eligibility.
+The student may regain financial aid eligibility by improving to the levels of Satisfactory Academic Progress Standards.
 Students assigned a SAP Improvement Plan receive the details of any SAP Improvement Plan via their Columbia State email.

 An appeal is a process by which a student receiving financial aid who is not meeting SAP standards petitions the College for reconsideration of eligibility for federal aid.
 A student must appeal for Satisfactory Academic Progress (SAP) violations other than a warning.
 Any loss of eligibility as a result of this policy may be appealed in writing by the dates published on the Columbia State Financial Aid website.
 Deadlines are enforced.
-The Satisfactory Academic Progress (SAP) Appeal form is available on the college's Financial Aid website.
-The appeal must include a signed, written statement explaining why the student failed to make satisfactory academic progress and what has changed in his/her situation that will allow satisfactory progress at the next evaluation.
+Satisfactory Academic Financial Aid Requirements area inside myChargerNet.
+The appeal must include a statement explaining why the student failed to make satisfactory academic progress and what has changed in his/her situation that will allow satisfactory progress at the next evaluation.
 Appropriate supporting documentation (copy of grade report, death immediate family member, proof of personal illness, or other special circumstance) must be submitted.
-For Maximum Timeframe appeals, a SAP Appeal form must be completed by student and an advisor, indicating number of hours to graduate and approximate number of semesters and submitted with a degree audit and a personal statement explaining why so many hours have been attempted without earning a degree, including any changes of major and listing any other degrees or certificates earned.
+For Maximum Timeframe appeals, a SAP Appeal form must be completed by student and a personal statement explaining why so many hours have been attempted without earning a degree, including any changes of major and listing any other degrees or certificates earned.
 The student will be notified by Columbia State email of the result of the appeal.
 All decisions made by the Appeals Committee are final.

 - Appeal Decisions